Duchess of Fife

 Alexandra Victoria Alberta Edwina Louise was born at East Sheen Lodge, Richmond, on 17 May 1891 and was the daughter of Alexander Duff, 1st Duke of Fife, and Louise, Princess Royal.

-Since Alexandra’s only brother had been stillborn in 1890 and no other male heirs were likely, the dukedom and marquessate of Fife was headed toward extinction since females were ineligible to inherit the titles.
+Since Alexandra’s only brother had been stillborn in 1890 and no other male heirs were likely, the dukedom and marquessate of Fife were heading for extinction as females were ineligible to inherit the titles.
 On 24 April 1900, Queen Victoria granted Alexander a second dukedom of Fife, along with the earldom of Macduff, stipulating the titles would jointly devolve to his daughters in the event no son was born.
 As a consequence, Alexandra would inherit the title of Duchess of Fife, however as a great-granddaughter in the female line, she was not eligible to be styled as a Princess of the United Kingdom or Her Royal Highness.

 On 5 November 1905, Alexandra’s mother was granted the title of Princess Royal by her father, Edward VII, so both Alexandra and Maud were given the style of Highness and allowed to have the title of princess before their names, although they were ranked lower than those with the status of Royal Highness.